Assistant Professor – Digital Humanities

-The Department of Creative Studies, in the Faculty of Creative and Critical Studies (FCCS) at The University of British Columbia's Okanagan campus, invites applications for an appointment at the rank of Associate Professor with tenure within the Visual Arts program (VISA) to begin on July 1, 2017.
+The Faculty of Creative and Critical Studies at the University of British Columbia's Okanagan campus invites applications for a tenure-track position in the interdisciplinary field of Digital Humanities.
+The appointment will be at the level of Assistant Professor and will begin on July 1, 2018.

 For more information about UBC resources and opportunities, please visit

 www.hr.ubc.ca/faculty-staff-resources/.
 Information about the surrounding community can be found at: www.hr.ubc.ca/housing-relocation/okanagan-profile

 To apply for this position please visit this link: www.facultycareers.ubc.ca/28107

 Application materials must include the following:

 - evidence or record of teaching effectiveness

 - Candidates should arrange for three letters of reference to be sent directly to Dr. Martin Blum (Head, Department of Critical Studies) at: email@example.com with the subject line “Digital Humanities reference”.
 The referees must be able to comment on the applicant's suitability for the position, including objective commentary on the applicant's art practice/research and teaching potential or established excellence.

 - Inquiries from those interested in applying should be directed to Dr. Martin Blum at the following address: firstname.lastname@example.org.